wgmyers/geany-pug-support/README.md

 ## What Is Going On Here

-The `filetype_extensions.conf` file tells Geany that we have a new filetype called 'Pug' using the .pug extention, and that it is a kind of markup language.
+The `filetype_extensions.conf` file tells Geany that we have a new filetype called 'Pug' using the .pug extension, and that it is a kind of markup language.

 This causes Geany to recognise Pug files.